AbdallaElgali/PremierLeague/README.md

 beautifulsoup4 library
 These dependencies can be installed using the pip package manager.
 Refer to the "Installation" section above for more details.

-## License
-This program is released under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.
-Refer to the LICENSE file for more information.

 ## Disclaimer
 This program is intended for educational and personal purposes only.